-Trump to sign ‘one rule’ executive order on AI to bypass state approvals, sparking GOP clash
+Trump to sign ‘One Rule’ executive order on AI to bypass state approvals, sparking GOP clash

-Donald Trump pushed a single AI rulebook nationwide as the move aimed to override state laws, sparking legal uncertainty and party divisions
+Donald Trump advanced a nationwide AI rulebook seeking to override state laws, a move that has fueled legal uncertainty and deepened party divisions

 President Trump's 'one rule' AI order sparked backlash from Marjorie Taylor Greene as she defended state rights and warned that federal takeover risked erasing local protections (Getty Images)